The repetends of reduced fractions $a/b^k$ approach full complexity with an increasing $k$: Generalization for Proper Fractions

-Since $\big(r'_v\big)$ and $\big(r''_u\big)$ are up to left rotations the same sequence, the corresponding sequences of $j$-words are up to left rotations also the same sequence by Lemma \ref{rs}.
-It follows that the corresponding terms of $P'$ and $P''$ have up to left rotations the same repetends.
+Since $\big(r'_v\big)$ and $\big(r''_u\big)$ are left rotations of the same sequence, the corresponding sequences of $j$-words also are left rotations of the same sequence by Lemma \ref{rs}.
+It follows that the corresponding terms of $P'$ and $P''$, except for left rotations, have the same repetends.

 Let $D_{c_g(b')}$ be the cyclic subgroup of $(\mathbb{Z}/(b')^{c_g(b')}\mathbb{Z})^\times $ generated by $g$ modulo $(b')^{c_g(b')}$.
 Furthermore, let $\{z_1,\ldots , z_h,\ldots ,z_{\ell}\}$ be representatives of the